Bahrain police use teargas against race protesters

 He said there were up to 150 protesters, who had taken part in a march of several thousand earlier for democratic reforms and against Formula One, and around 50 riot policemen in jeeps.

-On Saturday, police used teargas to stop hundreds of protesters reaching a main road in al-Bilad al-Qadeem, a Shi'ite neighborhood of the Manama.

-"They used rubber bullets, teargas and sound bombs," said Mohammed al-Maskati of the Bahrain Youth Society for Human Rights.
-He said he had attended the march, held in protest against the death of Habib who hailed from the neighborhood.

-(Reporting by Hamad Mohammed and Andrew Hammond; Writing by Andrew Hammond in Dubai; Editing by Michael Roddy)
+(Reporting by Hamad Mohammed; Writing by Andrew Hammond in Dubai; Editing by Michael Roddy)

 DUBAI Bahrain said on Thursday it had foiled an attempt by "terrorist fugitives" wanted in connection with a January prison break to flee by sea to Iran.